 After an accident, the defendant’s insurance company may call you and ask you to provide a statement.
 You are under no obligation to give them a statement.
 In fact, it is in your best interest not to do so.
 They may misconstrue what you say and use it to try to devalue your case.

 If I’m Hurt in a Truck Accident, Is the Truck Driver the Only Liable Party?

 No, not necessarily.
 Unlike accidents involving passenger vehicles, truck accidents can have more than one liable party.
 For example, if a truck accident occurred because the truck driver was inexperienced, the trucking company may also be responsible for failing to train the driver properly.
 Other liable parties in a truck accident may include truck manufacturers and the owner of the cargo.

 The majority of personal injury cases never make it to trial.
 They instead get settled out of court.
 However, that does not mean that your case can’t go to trial.
 If the defendant’s insurance company will not offer you fair compensation, your Elk Grove personal injury lawyer may advise you to go to trial.
 He or she can provide a strong argument in front of the judge and jury.

 What first steps should be taken in the wake of an accident?

 There are steps that victims must take in the immediate moments of an accident that are imperative for several reasons.
 At the scene, it’s crucial to move vehicles out of harm’s way (if possible); this can prevent further damage from occurring.
 In addition, those at the scene should call emergency services and law enforcement.
-Having help at the scene can ensure injured parties receive medical treatment and that the accident scene is secured and investigated by law enforcement.
+Having help at the scene can ensure that injured parties receive medical treatment and that the accident scene is secured and investigated by law enforcement.
 Taking these steps can ensure proper care and offer key evidence for victims should they take legal action.